HMS Birkenhead (1845): Sinking

 Just before she sank, Salmond called out that "all those who can swim jump overboard, and make for the boats".
 Colonel Seton, however, recognising that rushing the lifeboats would risk swamping them and endangering the women and children, ordered the men to stand fast, and only three men made the attempt.
 The cavalry horses were freed and driven into the sea in the hope that they might be able to swim ashore.

 The soldiers did not move, even as the ship broke up barely 20 minutes after striking the rock.
 Some of the soldiers managed to swim the 2 mi to shore over the next 12 hours, often hanging on to pieces of the wreck to stay afloat, but most drowned, died of exposure or were killed by sharks.

 The next morning, the schooner Lioness discovered one of the cutters and, after saving the occupants of the second boat, made her way to the scene of the disaster.
-Arriving in the afternoon, she found 40 people still clinging to the rigging.
+Arriving in the afternoon, she found 40 survivors still clinging to the rigging.
 It was reported that, of the approximately 643 people aboard, only 193 were saved.
-Captain Edward WC Wright of the 91st Argyllshire Regiment was the most senior army officer to survive; he was made a brevet major for his actions during the ordeal, dated 26 February 1852.
+Captain Edward W.C.
+Wright of the 91st Argyllshire Regiment was the most senior army officer to survive; he was made a brevet major for his actions during the ordeal, dated 26 February 1852.

 The number of personnel aboard is in some doubt, but an estimate of 638 was published in The Times.
 It is generally thought that the survivors comprised 113 soldiers (all ranks), 6 Royal Marines, 54 seamen (all ranks), 7 women, 13 children and at least one male civilian, but these numbers cannot be substantiated, as muster rolls and books were lost with the ship.